List of capitals in the United States: Historical state, colonial, and territorial capitals

 Most of the original Thirteen Colonies had their capitals occupied or attacked by the British during the American Revolutionary War.
 State governments operated where and as they could.
 The City of New York was occupied by British troops from 1776 to 1783.
 A similar situation occurred during the War of 1812, during the American Civil War in many Confederate states, and during the Pueblo Revolt of 1680-1692 in New Mexico.

 St. Augustine served as Florida's capital from 1565 until the 1820s.

 Twenty-two state capitals have been a capital longer than their state has been a state, since they served as the capital of a predecessor territory, colony, or republic.
 Boston, Massachusetts, has been a capital city since 1630; it is the oldest continuously running capital in the United States.
-Santa Fe, New Mexico, is the oldest capital city, having become capital in 1610 and interrupted only by the aforementioned Pueblo Revolt.
-An even older Spanish city, St. Augustine, Florida, served as a colonial capital from 1565 until about 1820, more than 250 years.
+Santa Fe, New Mexico, is the oldest capital city, having become capital in 1610 and though interrupted by the Pueblo Revolt and Pueblo republic from 1680-1692 and the Rio Arriba Rebellion of 1837, when the capital was moved to Taos Pueblo, which was established around 1000 is the oldest city in the United States.
+The Spanish of St. Augustine, Florida was the first European settlement in the United States and served as a colonial capital from 1565 until about 1820, more than 250 years.

 The table below includes the following information: